RahmatpourNasim/Physcomitrellopsis_africana5074_transcriptome/README.md

 4) Filtering contigs based on thier low expression by RSEM
 5) Translating contigs into ORFS by Transdecoder
 6) Functional annotation by EnTAP
+7) Removing the internal transcripts introduced by Transdecoder and the contaminant ones introduced by EnTAP
+8) Running Busco on the remaining transcripts

 ***The summary of each step is shown in Summary_results.txt